AlainParadis/designschool/_topics/design-with-dimension.md

   <ol>
     <li>a background photo that contains a flat surface</li>
       <ul>
-        <li>You're encouraged to take your own photo to use in your scene.</li>
+        <li>You're encouraged to take your own photo to use in your scene, or</li>
         <li>See <a href="stock.html" target="_blank">the stock photo library</a> for source photos.</li>
       </ul>
     <li>add at least one object from the Adobe Dimension asset library</li>